MemDawg26/CTF-Walkthroughs/README.md

 is my attempt at writing walkthroughs for some of the challenges I will attempt.
 Most of it may not be super impressive, but I'm learning, and that is all that matters to me.

-There are two different branches outside of this main branch.
+There are two different branches within this main branch.
 They will be for Hack The Box and TryHackMe respectively.

 Enjoy the chaos!